oVirt/ovirt-site/source/feature/vm-icons.html.md

 *   When new Pool is created, it inherits icon from Template it is based on.
 *   When new VM in Pool is created, it inherits icon from Pool it belongs to.

 *Inherit* in this section means to initialize the relevant database columns based on ancestor entity.
-Each entity always shows icon based on data in its database record - after creation of each entity, there is no linkage between icons of ancestor and descendant.
+Each entity always shows icon based on data in its database record - after creation of each entity there is no linkage between icons of ancestor and descendant.

 #### Pools